 They decide to make thousands of Australian jobs redundant, while often keeping those cheaper off-shore jobs employed.
 Leaving these hard working Australian’s without any means of income during a global health pandemic.
 Where not only will they struggle to financially support themselves and their families, but the prospect of finding a new job is unlikely.
 Due to the increase of unemployment.

 Here at “A Whole New Approach”, we receive calls daily from employees of companies with 10 – 20 years of service.
 Where many of these employees are in their 50’s, feeling as though they are unlikely to be able to be re-employed, especially during a pandemic.
 What all these employees share is the feeling of confusion, many even blaming themselves and questioning what they did wrong?

-If you would like to discuss a potential unfair dismissal or unlawful termination application, or for advice please call us for a free consultation on 1800 333 666 .
+If you would like to discuss a potential unfair dismissal or unlawful termination application, or for advice please call us for a free consultation.
+Call 1800 333 666 .
 You have nothing to loose.
 Please keep in mind an application of unfair dismissal must be lodged within 21 days of your dismissal.